ChrisHergert/Server-Client-Tic-Tac-Toe/README.md

 # Server-Client-Tic-Tac-Toe
-A distributed implementation of a tic-tac-toe game using a server-client model
+A distributed implementation of a tic-tac-toe game using a server-client model, created for CSCE 3600 at the University of North Texas.

 **Usage:**
 This tic-tac-toe game can be run either on a single machine or on different machines over the internet.